 To finish the afternoon off, head to Trinity College, a world-renowned University and marvel at its jewel in the crown – Trinity College Library.
 The library is home to the historic ‘Book of Kells’: one of Ireland’s most significant cultural pieces.
 It is considered the world’s most impressive 9th-century manuscript.
 You must check it out on your 24 hours in Dublin trip.

 Also, take some time to walk around Trinity College and its stunning grounds.
-With divine architecture and picturesque views, you will be walking in the footsteps of icons like Oscar Wilde who studied here.
+With divine architecture and picturesque views, you will walk in the footsteps of icons like Oscar Wilde, who studied here.

 Evening in Dublin – 24 Hours in Dublin

-As the evening approaches in Dublin, you’ll want to make your way to the Temple Bar Area, Dublin’s cultural hotspot for live music and to mingle with the locals.
+As the evening approaches in Dublin, you’ll want to go to the Temple Bar Area, Dublin’s cultural hotspot, to listen to live music and mingle with the locals.
 One of Dublin’s hidden gems is the Vintage Cocktail Club.
-Hidden away behind a mysterious black door only marked with the letters VCC, go through it and you will be exposed to an incredible cocktail experience that you won’t find anywhere else in the city.
+Hidden behind a mysterious black door marked with the letters VCC, go through it, and you will be exposed to an incredible cocktail experience you won’t find anywhere else in the city.

 No visit to Dublin would be complete without listening to traditional Irish music.
 Luckily, Temple Bar has a variety of venues in abundance.
 The Auld Dubliner is a great spot to enjoy the local scene, experiencing the warmth and craic that is reminiscent of Dublin.
-Not only is the decor typical of a traditional Irish pub, but it also offers Irish cuisine that would not be out of place on any Irish home’s table.
+The decor is typical of a traditional Irish pub and offers Irish cuisine that would not be out of place on any Irish home’s table.

-The wonderful thing about Temple Bar area is the variety of drinks establishments.
-With every other building housing a pub, you can walk around them all until you find one that you’d like to spend the evening in.
+The wonderful thing about the Temple Bar area is the variety of drink establishments.
+Every other building houses a pub, so you can walk around them all until you find one you’d like to spend the evening in.

-If you follow ConnollyCove’s 24 hours in Dublin Guide, you’ll be sure to have a memorable trip in the Irish capital.
+If you follow ConnollyCove’s 24 hours in Dublin Guide, you’ll have a memorable trip to the Irish capital.

 Let us know what you would do in Dublin with only 24 hours in the comments below.